HGH Injections Drug Ring Raided

-Besides helping the pituitary gland to release more of its own homeopathic products also provide a small amount of growth hormone that has already been broken down to its electromagnetic energies by the homeopathic process.
+Besides helping the pituitary gland to release more of its own growth hormone homeopathic products also provide the electromagnetic energies of HGH that has already been broken down by the homeopathic process.

 I have taken homeopathic HGH myself for many years and we have numerous clients who take our products, including some who have themselves taken the injections in the past.

-Our current clients already know about the benefits but others may wish to read our many client testimonials and check out our independent randomized double-blind placebo-controlled studies.
+Our current clients already know about the benefits but others may wish to read our many client testimonials and check out our independent randomized double-blind placebo-controlled IGF-1 clinical studies.

 Lisa Wells, RN - originally published in 2007.

 Confessore, Nicholas, "4 Tied to Pharmacy Are Arrested in Inquiry Into Steroid Sales," The New York Times, February 28, 2007.